JulienBerenguer/ERP_application/README.md

 # ERP_application
- A little project on a ERP (r Enterprise Resource Planning) application.
+ A little project on a ERP (Enterprise Resource Planning) application.